reactjs/react.dev/content/docs/hooks-custom.md

 prev: hooks-rules.html
 ---

-*Hooks* are a new feature proposal that lets you use state and other React features without writing a class.
-They're currently in React v16.7.0-alpha and being discussed in [an open RFC](https://github.com/reactjs/rfcs/pull/68).
+*Hooks* are an upcoming feature that lets you use state and other React features without writing a class.
+They're currently in React v16.7.0-alpha.

 Building your own Hooks lets you extract component logic into reusable functions.